 You are covered for only those specific benefits for which you have applied and for which your plan sponsor has certified you are eligible.
 You must be covered in order for your dependents to be covered.
-Your coverage will terminate upon the earlier of the end of the month in which you attain age 65 or the date your plan sponsor advises GSC that you are no longer eligible for coverage.
+Your coverage will terminate upon the earlier of attainment of age 80 or the date your plan sponsor advises GSC that you are no longer eligible for coverage.
 Coverage for your dependents will terminate upon the earlier of termination of your coverage or the date your dependent no longer satisfies the definition of a dependent.